aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 }
 ```

 That defines the shell of an interface.
-The declaration of an interface is similar to a class, except it uses the keyword `interface` in place of `class`.
-And like a class, an interface can have public or default (package-private) visibility.
+The declaration of an interface is similar to a class, except it uses the `interface` keyword in place of `class`.
+And, like a class, an interface can have public or default (package-private) visibility.

 Let's add some functionality to our `Automobile` interface: